danielricci/Checkers/README.md

 - A piece can be captured if there is a free space opposite of its capturer
 - A piece must perform a capture if a capture is present
 - A piece cannot capture backwards unless it is a king
-- If a king is captured then it is awarded to the capturer

 <h5>Crowning</h5>
 - A piece is crowned once reaching the opposite end of its starting position